darcyMaz/P1-2DPlatformer-DarcyMazloum/README.md

 This Unity project prototypes an advanced character controller for a 2D platformer.
 Crisp and fluid movement free of common bugs from collision and ground detection.
 A precise jump mechanic that includes coyote time and jump buffering.
 All using industry standard design patterns.

+Darcy Mazloum - 2545876

+Controls:
+Left Stick or A/D for left and right.
+South Gamepad Button or Space Bar to Jump.

 ## Character Movement Explanation
       I decided to use RigidBody2D for my character because: